-On January 27, 2022, the Company announced that its Board of Directors declared a quarterly cash dividend of \$0.30 per share.
-The common stock cash dividend will be paid on February 22, 2022 to stockholders of record as of the close of business on February 11, 2022.
+On February 1, 2023, the Company announced that its Board of Directors declared a quarterly cash dividend of \$0.30 per share.
+The common stock cash dividend will be paid on February 23, 2023 to stockholders of record as of the close of business on February 9, 2023.

-During the years ended December 31, 2021, 2020, and 2019, the Company declared and paid common stock cash dividends of \$1.20, \$1.48, and \$1.48 per share, respectively.
+During the years ended December 31, 2022, 2021, and 2020, the Company declared and paid common stock cash dividends of \$1.20, \$1.20, and \$1.48 per share, respectively.

-(2) Represents the Company's commitments, as lessor, under signed leases and contracts for operating properties as of December 31, 2021 and includes allowances for tenant improvements and leasing commissions.
+(2) Represents the Company's commitments, as lessor, under signed leases and contracts for operating properties as of December 31, 2022 and includes allowances for tenant improvements and leasing commissions.
 Excludes allowances for tenant improvements related to developments and redevelopments in progress for which the Company has executed an agreement with a general contractor to complete the tenant improvements (recognized in the "Development and redevelopment commitments" line).

-(3) Represents loan commitments as of December 31, 2021 to fund senior housing redevelopment and capital expenditure projects.
+(3) Represents loan commitments as of December 31, 2022 to fund additional loans for senior housing redevelopment and capital expenditure projects.